anmolsinghal98/Legal-Requirements-Translation/README.md

 4. A potential issue that may lead to errors in testing and evaluation can be the presence of unwanted spaces and characters at the beginning and end of model output, which can affect code compilability.
 We have largely mitigated this issue by including the necessary post-processing steps.
 However, in rare occurrences, we cannot rule out the need for minor updates to post-processing that may be necessary to the output.
 To support these efforts, we have pointed out the lines in the code that may require changes in the comments.
 5. Generating the output for all the folds in the development set and the test set may take longer than 60 minutes.
 Therefore, we have provided intermediate results by executing the code on a single test file `MS.csv`.
 The notebooks also contain the output after executing the same test file.

+## 🔄 Using Language Models Other Than GPT-4o

+The prompts provided in the `code` directory are model-agnostic, i.e., they can be used with any language model.
+The notebook provides the code setup to substitute `openai` models with any model hosted on `huggingface`.
+However, please note that the results reported in the paper using GPT-4o can differ significantly from the results obtained using a different model.
+The difference in model performance can be attributed to multiple factors that include the number of model parameters, training dataset size and quality, instruction tuning, and other training-specific details.

-## Author Information
+## 👥 Author Information

 1. Anmol Singhal - Carnegie Mellon University (Email ID: anmolsinghal@cmu.edu)
 2. Travis Breaux - Carnegie Mellon University (Email ID: tdbreaux@andrew.cmu.edu)

-## Artifact Location
+## 🌍 Artifact Location

-The artifact can be found at: https://doi.org/10.5281/zenodo.15670090
+The artifact can be found at: https://doi.org/10.5281/zenodo.15794182

-## How to cite
+## 📚 How to cite

 If you use this work in your research, please cite: